-III.A.1) An incident will be referred to the Code of Conduct Board for review by the Director of Student Life (or designee) as indicated in Article II: Student

-Conduct Process & Proceedings or by the Vice President for Student Affairs as relevant.
+III.A.1) An incident will be referred to the Code of Conduct Board as indicated in Article II: Student Conduct Process & Proceedings or by the Dean of Student Affairs as relevant.
 If a case, initially reviewed by the Director of Student Life, is deemed necessary for referral, the accused will be informed in writing of the date, time, and location of the Code of Conduct Board hearing.

-III.A.2) The Vice President for Student Affairs will confirm the participation of the designated quorum (5 Board members) which will hear the case, and notify them in writing of the date, time, and location of the Code of Conduct Board hearing.
+III.A.2) The Dean of Student Affairs will confirm the participation of the designated quorum (5 Board members) which will hear the case, and notify them in writing of the date, time, and location of the Code of Conduct Board hearing.